 Driving to and from campus has its advantages, but unless you're travelling with others, it's the least environmentally-friendly form of transport available and at some campus locations, parking can be hard to find due to high demand.

 Parking for students is available at all campus locations.
 Some is free, but some parks cost.
-Maps are available here.
 Disability car parking is available for mobility card holders; to find out where these parks are, contact us.

 Share a ride, save money, reduce congestion and socialise all at the same time.
 Let's Carpool will help you to find people in your area who are also travelling to Ara.

-From 1 January at our City Campus, Christchurch there is $4 per day pay and display car parking for staff and students on Barbadoes Street and Allen Street.
+From 1 January 2017 at our City Campus Christchurch, Pay and Display Ara carparks for students will cost $4/day.
+These are located on Barbadoes Street (corner of Coventry Street) and Allen Street.
 There is also a car park outside the Rakaia Centre with a rate of $2 per hour – good if you are just popping in.

 At the Woolston Campus there is limited free parking off Sullivan Ave and Ensors Road.

 In Timaru, carparks are on the street or a parking black on Arthur Street next to the Childcare Centre.
 Ashburton Campus has off street parking.

 Disability car parking is available to mobility card holders.